ImShyMike/rustytime/README.md

 ## Usage

-Simply run the docker compose and open the website at [http://localhost:3000](http://localhost:3000)
+Run the docker compose and open the website at [http://localhost:3000](http://localhost:3000)

 ### Seeding the DB